 An app is always developed to serve target users.
 It is important to design the app accordingly to gain user traction, which ultimately decides the success of an app.

 For example, if we are building an app for college-going youth, then we must design the interface and incorporate the features that can strike a chord with the youth.

 Mobile platforms and Supported Devices–

-It’s extremely important to identify the Mobile platforms and supported Devices the app may function on.
 It helps us to assess the hardware requirements, battery life, performance constraints, required peripherals, and ruggedness of the mobile application.